Top 7 Medical Schools in Michigan in 2026 (Rankings & Admissions Guide)

 Undergraduate Institutions Represented:

-- Johns Hopkins University, Dartmouth, McGill, and many more
+- University of Wyoming, Wayne State University, and many more

 WMed is known for its immersive and hands-on approach from day one.
 Through rigorous training that includes simulation, emergency response, and clinical rotations, students are prepared not only for exams but for real-world medical challenges.
 With extensive community engagement and cutting-edge NIH-funded research, WMed offers a well-rounded education in a collaborative, tight-knit environment.